MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 ## Asking users questions

-All interactions with the user should use a conversational tone whether spoken or written.
+All interactions with the user should use a conversational tone, whether spoken or written.

 - **Be conversational.** Interact in the same way that people speak.
 Don’t emphasize grammatical accuracy over sounding natural.
 For example, ear-friendly verbal shortcuts like "wanna" or "gotta" are fine for text-to-speech (TTS).

   - Use the implied first-person tense where possible and natural.
 For example, "Looking for your next Adventure Works trip" implies that someone is doing the looking, but does not use the word "I" to specify.

   - Use contractions for more natural interactions and to save space on Cortana's canvas.
 For example, "I can’t find that movie" instead of "I was unable to find that movie."
 Write for the ear, not the eye.

-- **Use variations.** Use variation to help make the app sound more natural.
-When repeating a question, ask it differently the second time.
-For example, a variation of "What movie do you wanna see?" might be "What movie would you like to watch?"
+- **Use variations.** Vary your responses to help make the app sound more natural.
+For example, when repeating a question, ask it differently the second time.
+A variation of "What movie do you wanna see?" might be "What movie would you like to watch?"

 - **Use phrases like "OK" and "All right" in responses with restraint.** While they provide acknowledgment and a sense of progress, they can also get repetitive if used too often and without variation.
 Use acknowledgment phrases in TTS only.
-Given the limited space on Cortana's canvas, don't write acknowledgments to the canvas.
+Given the limited space on Cortana's canvas, it's best not to write acknowledgments to the canvas.

 <!--
 If you add this one, you need the list of what she understands.